tom-daly/spfx-global-navigation/README.md

 # Modifications

 ## Updating the Styles
-...coming soon
+The project was written with a global sass stylesheet for Modern sites first and was then extended to support Classic sites.
+It should be simple enough to update the hex colors and rebuild to match your site's palette.

++ globalNavStyles.scss - Contains all the styles for the menu for both Classic and Modern sites.
+This file contains sass variables to easily update the colors of the menus to match your environment.
+All the other sass should not be adjusted as it controls the function of the menu.
++ classicModeStyles.scss - Contains styles to speficic to Classic sites.
+This file contains styles to hide the default top navigation menu on a Classic site.

 ## Home Node Icon
-...coming soon

-\
-\
-\
-\
-\
+The project's css file contains a few lines of code that tranfer a node called 'Home' into a house.
+That can be removed or commented out and rebuilt

+When nodes are built their labels are [slugified](https://www.npmjs.com/package/slugify) and added as classes.
+Custom CSS can be written to target any node element by their slugified labels.

 # Notes

 ### ADFS Support
-Problem: The deploy script is not working because your tenant is using ADFS or MFS to authenticate.
+**Problem**: The deploy script is not working because your tenant is using ADFS or MFS to authenticate.

-Solution: Each 'deploy.ps1' contains a simple site url check to use either the standard login approach or the web login.
+**Solution**: Each 'deploy.ps1' contains a simple site url check to use either the standard login approach or the web login.
 Using web login is necessary for ADFS or MFA authentication and Powershell PnP to work together.
 Inside the each of the 'deploy.ps1' scripts modify line 3 to include your SharePoint site url between the *'s.
 When you run the script again and if the site url matches then it will execute the Powershell PnP command, Connect-PnPOnline with the UseWebLogin parameter.
 This will open a browser and allow you login just as your normally would and pass the credentials back to the Powershell PnP cmdlets.

 ![adfs support](https://i.imgur.com/nSN2IE4.png)